 Imagine that you have a part or assembly that is difficult to repair; what you’re after is a watertight solid.
-Here’s one approach that demonstrates the use of different selection modes in the context of a repair situation.
+Here’s a classic repair scenario that demonstrates the use of different selection modes in the context of a repair situation.

 The main purpose of this process is to delete any construction or ‘scrap’ geometry that may be interfering with the repair process; such ‘scrap’ has been artificially created for this example, but it’s common enough in real-world examples.
 TransMagic has other techniques and tools, but this is one of the more common and effective.
 We’ve broken this process down into ten steps, below; see numbered screenshots at bottom of page for visuals.